 I love the One World Alliance because I can make the most of one way flight awards with American Airlines which is great since I never have an end destination in mind.

-Find out how I earned two free international flights by shopping!
+Find out how I’ve earned numerous free international flights by shopping!

 Another way I maximize my money and my travel experiences are by participating in work exchanges through Workaway that provide free accommodation in exchange for 20 hours of work per week.